BleachBit Documentation

 bleachbit --shred "C:\Microsoft Exchange\Top Secret Emails\"

-When files are deleted without shredding, the contents might be recoverable from the disk’s free space.
-To prevent recovery from free space, you can wipe the free space.
-Unlike wiping specific files, wiping free space takes a long time.
+When files are deleted without shredding, the contents might be recoverable from the disk’s empty free space.
+To prevent recovery from empty space, you can wipe the empty space.
+Unlike wiping specific files, wiping empty space takes a long time.

-You might want to wipe free space for each logical drive.
-For example, on Windows you might wipe C: and D:, if you have both and write sensitive files to them both.
+You might want to wipe empty space for each logical drive.
+For example, on Windows you might wipe C: and D:, if you write sensitive files to both.
 On Linux, you might want to wipe / and /home if they are separate partitions and if you write sensitive information to both.

-To wipe any partition, pass any writable directory in that partition to --wipe-free-space.
+To wipe any partition, pass any writable directory in that partition to --wipe-empty-space.
 For example:

 cron example (Linux)